jump8621/sqlalchemy_climate_analysis/README.md

     Min = 70 degrees
     Max  = 83 degrees
-[70.0, 77.17391304347827, 83.0]

 ![Trip_Avg_Temp](Trip_Avg_Temp.png)

-When using all the temperature data collected for Hawaii on those dates the average temp. is 76.3, only slightly lower than the 2016 data.
+When using all the temperature data collected for Hawaii on those dates the average temp. is 76.3, only slightly lower than the 2016 data and within the error bar used for that graph.
     The average minimum temp. is 68 degrees and the average maximum temp. is 84 degrees as shown in the table below the graph.

 ![Predicted_Temperatures_for_trip](Predicted_Temperatures_for_Trip.png)